 According to the California Office of Traffic Safety, in 2012, there were 611 reported hit and run accidents in San Bernardino County and another 564 such accidents in Riverside County.
 Los Angeles County had a staggering 5,979 reported hit and run accidents in that same year.
 So what happens after a hit and run accident?
 What are the rights of those injured by negligent drivers that flee the scene of an accident?

-Several Scenarios On What Happens Next
+Several Scenarios On What Happens After A Hit and Run Accident in Hesperia, CA

-After finding the person who caused the accident, the injury victims can make a claim for damages against the driver, the owner of the vehicle, if the owner is different than the driver, the insurance company for the hit and run driver or for the owner of the vehicle, if they are different.
+After finding the person who caused the accident, the injury victims can make a claim for damages against the driver, the owner of the vehicle, if the owner is different than the driver, the insurance company for the hit and run driver or for the owner of the vehicle if they are different.
 Additionally, a claim could be brought against any other person or entity for whom some liability may apply.
 For example, if the driver was in the course and scope of his or her employment, the employer may be held responsible for the accident of the employee.
 Making a claim against the insurance carrier for these individuals requires proof that the hit and run driver was negligent in causing the accident, that the accident caused harm or injury and the nature and extent of the injuries suffered.
 This is where a great personal injury lawyer is helpful in securing the best outcome for the victim of a hit and run accident.

 After a thorough investigation for insurance coverage, if there is no coverage, then one can turn to see if the responsible driver has substantial assets from which payment for the injuries could be obtained.
 Here is a fact, drivers who have substantial assets, generally have substantial insurance coverage.
 Most drivers who are uninsured, or underinsured, are that way because they do not have income to pay for the insurance and/or assets to protect from a judgment.
 In these situations, most personal injury lawyers would indicate that the chances of recovering anything from the at fault driver is nearly impossible.
 If this situation exists, where there is no chance of financial recovery, or there is no insurance available, then an injury victim, who has prepared him or herself by purchasing uninsured motorist coverage, may have somewhere to turn for help.